3011t/GraphicsSandbox/README.md

 # Known issues & TODOs
 - Add Mesh and Model classes
-- The transforms are acting a bit weird(Camera class)
 - Clean up Sandbox.cpp(it's completely all over the place at this point)
-- Movement is inconsistent relative to direciton
-- Movement forward and backward is flipped for some reason
+- Fix scale(a cube with a side length of 1.0 is absolutely massive for some reason)

 # Acknowledgement
 Some of this code was written while following TheCherno's OpenGL tutorial series.
 Some of the code is also inspired by a course I'm currently taking(2020/2021).